 Application for graduation should be made by the end of the third week of the semester in which the student expects to receive the degree.
 To apply for graduation, the student is required to log into their AccessPlus account and submit the electronic Application for Graduation form.
 Before submitting this form, a student must have submitted and had approved by the Graduate College a "Recommendation for Committee Appointment" form and a "Program of Study" form.
 Also the student must have been fully admitted to a program and met the Graduate English requirement (for nonnative English speakers).
 Graduation will be delayed if the "Application for Graduation" form filing deadline is not met.
-If it becomes apparent that a student cannot graduate during the indicated term, he/she should withdraw the application through AccessPlus.
-The student must then submit a new application for the next planned term of graduation.
+If it becomes apparent that a student must then submit a new application for the next planned term of graduation.
 Upon submitting the application for graduation, all thesis students will be charged a one-time, nonrefundable \$145 thesis fee by the Graduate College.
 This fee will be billed to each thesis student's university bill to cover thesis review and processing, thesis technical assistance, and printing and binding fees for the ISU library copy.